Brampton Manor Academy: Results

 The school was rated "outstanding" in its two most recent Ofsted inspections, which took place in 2012 and 2018.

 In the 2018 Department for Education school league tables, Brampton Manor Academy ranked the highest achieving school in Newham at GCSE, with a Progress 8 score of 1.15, an Attainment 8 score of 59.2, 86% of students entering Ebacc, and an Ebacc Average Point Score of 5.25.
 The school also achieves outstanding A-Level results.
-In 2017 the school achieved a progress score at A-level of 0.63, the highest in Newham, with the vast majority of sixth-form students progressing on to higher education at Russell Group universities.
-In 2019, 41 of its students were offered Oxbridge places.
-In 2020, this rose to 51 students.
-In 2021, 55 Brampton Manor students received Oxbridge offers.
-By August 2022, this figure rose to 85 students securing Oxbridge places, with 185 students achieving 3 or more A* grades and 95% of the cohort progressing to Russell Group Universities.
+In 2017, the school achieved a progress score at A-level of 0.63, the highest in Newham.